templatenathan/minesweep/notes.md

 ✅ initialization of the game
 ✅: when a move is made, number of bombs should be shown: 3 bombs around your square.
-🚧: moves should be made until all spaces are clicked
-TODO: a victory message shows when all spaces are clicked
+✅: moves should be made until all spaces are clicked 🚧: a victory message shows when all spaces are clicked